WIIH-CD: Early history

-The station first signed on the air on January 29, 1988 as W11BV, broadcasting on VHF channel 11.
+The station first signed on the air on January 29, 1988, as W11BV, broadcasting on VHF channel 11.
 Its original owner, White River Corporation, sold the station to Indiana Broadcasting Corporation, the subsidiary of LIN Broadcasting Corporation (predecessor to LIN Media) that held the license for WISH-TV, on December 21, 1992.
 The station changed its call letters to WIIH-LP in 1995.
 In 2002, WIIH moved its allocation to UHF channel 17 and received approval from the Federal Communications Commission (FCC) to reclassify its license to Class A status, modifying its calls to WIIH-CA in the process.
 In 2003, the station became the market's Univision affiliate, branding as "Univision Indiana".
 Soon afterward, WISH-TV began producing a nightly Spanish-language newscast for WIIH-CA (titled WIIH Noticias), which was cancelled in 2008.
 On May 18, 2007, LIN TV announced that it was exploring strategic alternatives that could result in the sale of the company.

 On September 15, 2008, LIN and Time Warner Cable entered into an impasse during negotiations for new retransmission consent deals for some of the group's television stations.
 Bright House Networks, a major cable provider for Indianapolis, negotiates carriage contracts through Time Warner Cable.
 LIN TV requested compensation for carriage in a manner similar to cable networks, as other broadcast station owners began to seek compensation from pay television providers for their programming.
 The agreement with Bright House expired on October 2.
 By 12:35 a.m. on October 3, Time Warner Cable and Bright House Networks substituted WIIH, WISH and WNDY as well as LIN's other television stations around the country with other cable channels in markets where the group owns or manages stations and both providers maintain systems.
 Locally, WISH and WNDY were restored 23 days later on October 26 after LIN reached a groupwide carriage agreement with TWC/Bright House; however, WIIH-CA was excluded from the deal.
 By 2008, Indianapolis had grown to become the 57th largest media market based on the local Hispanic population in the United States.

 On January 1, 2009, the station dropped Univision programming after LIN failed to renew its contract with the network (which expired the day before on December 31, 2008), and adopted a weather-focused programming format, branded as "LWS: Local Weather Station".
 As a result, two other pay television providers in the Indianapolis market, Comcast and AT&T U-verse secured carriage agreements with Univision to receive its programming from the network's national feed; however, Bright House decided not to pursue a contract with the network at that time.
+Univision have returned to the Indianapolis market when WHMB-TV affiliated with the network in August 2024.